 3-Year Bachelor of Science in Nursing

 Small class sizes, individualized instruction & faculty who care

-Chamberlain College of Nursing's Bachelor of Science in Nursing (BSN) degree program is an entry-level program that enables you to earn your BSN degree in as few as three years of year-round study instead of the typical four years with summers off, allowing students to enter the workforce sooner than their peers at other higher education institutions.
+Chamberlain College of Nursing's Bachelor of Science in Nursing (BSN) degree program is an entry-level program that enables you to earn your BSN degree in as few as three years of year-round study instead of the typical four years with summers off, allowing students to enter the workforce sooner than their peers at traditional four-year institutions.

 Chamberlain’s BSN curriculum is designed to advance students’ ability to retain and apply essential knowledge.
 The focus is on conceptual learning, giving students the skills to translate theory into practice.
 Apply the lessons from your coursework to real-world scenarios in our nursing skills labs before entering the clinical setting.